 2020-2021 was the first year we collected data to report on our greenhouse gas emissions, this will remain as base year for this year, however this may need to be amended due to the year being unrepresentative of a typical business year due to the Covid restriction in place for much of that year.
-2021-2022 may be more suitable moving forward.
+2021-2022 is a more suitable year due to Covid as explained above and a request will be made to amend the base year to 2021-2022.

-Measurement period of this report: 01 April 2022 to 31 March 2023
+Measurement period of this report: 01 April 2023 to 31 March 2024